fieryhenry/tbcml/docs/frida_scripting.md

 Note that if you do not use the `getBaseAddress()` function, then all addresses are offset by 0x1000 (4096) due to the libgadget injection into the libnative-lib.so library.

-Here is an example script that leaks any obfuscated strings the game uses such as decryption keys or secret keys used for signing requests:
+Here is an example script that leaks any obfuscated strings the game uses such as decryption keys or secret keys:

 ```javascript
 let address = getBaseAddress().add(0x7fb370)